 Coverage options for contents include:

-Understanding your flood risk and what flood insurance typically protects can help you choose coverage that meets your needs.
+Understanding your flood risk and what flood insurance typically protects can help you choose the coverage that meets your needs.
 This is one reason among others why it is important to speak with an insurance specialist before selecting flood insurance coverage.
 At Finney Insurance, our specialists help you understand your risks and find appropriate coverage.
 They also provide you with ongoing support and help you settle claims more quickly than the federal government can.

 Expert underwriters at Finney Insurance Corporation are FloodSmart certified and work with you individually to design policies that ensure your continuous protection and match your budget.
 Whether you are required to carry flood insurance or not and whether you’ve had flood insurance in the past or not, we will help you get the coverage you need without an elevation certificate.